 b) I believe answer b is true – I believe P2 is True

 c) I believe answer c is true – I don’t know if either, nor believe neither P1 or P2 to be true or false (this could be due to lack of information or something else causing uncertainty)

-And we look at the beliefs portion of the above quote, a is a belief in P1, b is a disbelief in P1 therefore forming a belief in P2, and c is a state of unbelief in both P1 and P2.
+And we look at the beliefs portion of the above quote, a is a belief in P1, b is disbelief in P1, therefore, forming a belief in P2, and c is a state of unbelief in both P1 and P2.

 Unbelief is not Disbelief

 Whilst these words are similar, they do not mean the same thing.
 When it comes to propositions about the existence of gods, disbelief in God’s existence is the same as a belief God does not exist.
 This is the classical atheist position.

 When you say you don’t believe God exists, but don’t hold a belief god does not exist either, you’ve skipped over the logic and are using disbelief erroneously.
 In fact, you mean “unbelief” because you are not making a judgement either way.
 This is the classical agnostic position.
 If you have got to this point and are about to argue that “agnostic only deals with knowledge” then I suggest you read some of the previous articles and look into Huxley’s original position.

 Whilst language does evolve, we atheists and sceptics claim to be the logical and rational people.
 If we are to be rational we should reason through the rules of logic.
 We should use the correct words, use the right definitions, and where a word might be polysemous, use the definition that ties it with the rules of logic.